CyCraft/magnetar/packages/docs/src/pages/Docs/About.md

 # About

+## TLDR;

-- Magnetar is a **state management** library.<br />A library that brings a unified syntax for reading and writing data and allows you to easily work with this data in your app like a _global store_.
+- Magnetar is a **_state management_** library.<br />A library that brings a unified syntax for reading and writing data and allows you to easily work with this data in your app like a global store.

-- Magnetar has **database integration** for Google Firestore and others.<br />Whenever you modify data in your global store, Magnetar will keep this data automatically in sync with your database.
+- Magnetar has **_database integration_** for Google Firestore and others.<br />Whenever you modify data in your global store, Magnetar will keep this data automatically in sync with your database.
+It also keeps the local data up to date on server changes.

+- Magnetar's main focus is to be the **_local representation of your database_**.

-- Magnetar has **built-in reactivity** for Vue 2/3.<br />Just like Vuex, displaying data in Vue just works as you would expect.
+- Magnetar has **_built-in reactivity_** for Vue 2 & Vue 3.<br />Just like Vuex, displaying data in Vue just works as you would expect and is reactive on local/server changes.
+(Magnetar does not rely on Vuex)

 <!-- ![](/Magnetar Value Proposition.jpg) -->
 <img src="/Magnetar Value Proposition.jpg" style="width: 100%" />